Offered in: Chicago

 Contact an advisor in the Department of Biological, Chemical, and Physical Sciences for details and advising as soon as possible.
 This is a 2+2 program, in which the first two years of course work is completed at Roosevelt University and the final two years at Northwestern Memorial Hospital.

 Radiography students complete a minimum of 72 credit hours of academic work, including the University Writing Requirement and the College of Arts and Sciences general education requirements, in addition to the Radiography requirements outlined below.
-Students must take their final 30 hours before clinical training at Roosevelt University.
-They complete their last 48 credit hours in a 21-month, full-time, daytime clinical training program at Northwestern Memorial Hospital.
+Students must take their final 30 credit hours before clinical training at Roosevelt University.
+Students complete their last 48 credit hours in a 21-month, full-time, daytime clinical training program at Northwestern Memorial Hospital.

 Upon successful completion of the clinical program, students receive a Certificate in Radiography from the hospital and a BS in Radiography from Roosevelt University, and are eligible to sit for the American Society of Radiologic Technologists certification examination.